zakj1968/solatTime/README.md

   9.4: Read Qurán, may be 10 minutes before solat time or read at any time selected.
   9.5: Improve ESP32 energy saving mode e.g. sleeping mode etc.

+ At time this writing you need to upgrade ESP32 arduino core to 1.05 (required by audio library) which is available at ESP developmental branch, otherwise the code won't compile.
+Visit here how to do it:  https://github.com/espressif/arduino-esp32#installation-instructions

+ For audio file, download any azan audio file you prefer and convert them (using Audacity software or any online audio converter) to wav file.
+I have not tested with other audio file format.
+Make sampling rate 16000 Hz and stereo.
+Save them on your SD card.

+ Disclaimer:
+ I am just a hobbyist with minimal knowledge on this technology, so don't give high expectation from me.
+If you would like to contribute to make this project a usable one, then you are most welcome.